 Comparisons

 The specimens from Charmoille show the typical features of Deinotheriidae: lower tusks oriented downward, P4 bearing an ectoloph, trilophodont D4 and m1, and a bilophodont pattern for the remainder of the cheek teeth (Huttunen 2002a).
 They differ from Prodeinotherium by being larger, by a trapezoidal outline and a more distinct ectoflexus in P4, as well as a narrower tritolophid compared to other lophids in m1 (Gräf 1957, Ginsburg & Chevrier 2001, Duranthon et al. 2007).
-Among the Deinotherium species, they display more affinities with D. levius by the size (slightly smaller than those of D. giganteum, Pickford & Pourabrishami 2013), by a subcomplete metaloph without a notch separating it from the metacone and the presence of a strong entostyle on P4, by a protolophid and metalophid of equal lengths in p4 (rectangular outline vs trapezoidal outline in D. giganteum), and by a short posterior cingulid on m2 (Gräf 1957, Duranthon et al. 2007).
-This attribution also seems to be supported by the i2 NMB-Cm478 that displays a sub-straight tusk tip, characteristic of D. levius according to Gräf (1957).
+Among the Deinotherium species, they display more affinities with D. levius by the size (Figs. 6 and 8; i.e., larger than P. cuvieri and P. bavaricum and slightly smaller than D. giganteum, Pickford & Pourabrishami 2013), by a subcomplete metaloph without a notch separating it from the metacone and the presence of a strong entostyle on P4, by a protolophid and metalophid of equal lengths in p4 (rectangular outline vs trapezoidal outline in D. giganteum), and by a short posterior cingulid on m2 (Gräf 1957, Duranthon et al. 2007).
+This attribution is also supported by the i2 NMB-Cm478 that displays a sub-straight tusk tip, characteristic of D. levius according to Gräf (1957).

+Figure 8.
+Squatter diagram of the teeth sizes (in mm) for D4 compared to deinotheres of other well-dated European localities.
+The measurements of Charmoille (MN9) come from this study; the measurements of Gauweinheim (MN7/8), Esselborn (MN9), Westhofen (MN9) and Wissberg (MN7/8) come from Pickford and Pourabrishami (2013).

 Deinotherium giganteum Kaup, 1829